The Rainbow Jacket: Reception

-Sixty years after the premiere, TV Guide felt that "a trite outcome mars this fairly entertaining film, which features real-life British racing figures Raymond Glendenning and Gordon Richards" while Time Out noted that the film was "the first collaboration between Dearden and TEB Clarke after The Blue Lamp...Despite its intriguing subject, the film offers little but the cosy, sentimental view of life that is typical of late Ealing films."
+TV Guide felt that "a trite outcome mars this fairly entertaining film, which features real-life British racing figures Raymond Glendenning and Gordon Richards."

+Time Out noted that the film was "the first collaboration between Dearden and TEB Clarke after The Blue Lamp...
+Despite its intriguing subject, the film offers little but the cosy, sentimental view of life that is typical of late Ealing films."